Assessment and Management Peripheral 1

 Our graduates have gone onto work in a variety of health and wellbeing related fields.
 Some examples include the NHS, private sector, social services, industry, the armed forces and sporting organisations.
 We have seen the return of graduates working in advanced clinical roles to our postgraduate study programmes to further enhance their career development.
 Some of our graduates work at the highest levels of a professional sport such as rugby (Sale Sharks), football (Manchester City), cricket (Derbyshire CCC) and basketball (New York Knicks).
 Some have taken the skills they have developed and now work overseas or in physiotherapy-related research and education.

-Read about recent graduate Claire George's experience of volunteering in Uganda for a summer during her physiotherapy degree.
+Read about graduate Claire George's experience of volunteering in Uganda for a summer during her physiotherapy degree.

 Career Links